KevinMarquette/kevinmarquette.github.io/_posts/2017-05-12-Powershell-Plaster-adventures-in.md

 # First deploy

-I have all my base files copied, parameter questions defined and the content section defined.
-I know I will need to turn some of those files into a Plaster `TemplateFile` but I want to see this basic template work first.
+I have all my base files copied, parameter questions defined and the content section created.
+I know I will need to turn some of those files into their own scripted Plaster `TemplateFile`, but I want to see this basic template work first.

 We are ready to run our template at this point.